Please ensure Javascript is enabled for purposes of website accessibility

 Minimum opening deposit: While many online banks have no minimum opening deposit requirement, you'll need at least $100 to open a savings account with Vio Bank.
 Your deposit will then become part of your balance.
 This isn't that high compared to some other banks, but it might not be feasible for folks who are just getting started and don't yet have money saved up.

 Customer service options: Vio Bank offers customer service by phone, and the hours are limited.
-They also now offer online chat with a real person (no login required), but it also has limited hours.
+It now also offers online chat with a real person (no login required), but this also has limited hours.
 Vio Bank is still more flexible than most brick-and-mortar banks.
 But many major online banks now offer 24/7 customer service, with the option to contact them via email as well.

 How to access your money